hotsphink/sfink-tools/mozilla.md

 Boom!
 You now have the value of mEntries every time put() is called.
 Or consider doing that with a hardware watchpoint.
 (But watch out for log messages in breakpoints; it will execute the log command every time you encounter the breakpoint, so if you go forwards and backwards across the breakpoint several times, you'll end up with a bunch of duplicate entries in your log. `log -edit` is useful for manually cleaning those up.)

-Note that the default log filename is based on the process ID, and will append entries across multiple `rr replay` runs.
+Note that the default log filename is based on the process ID, and the logging will append entries across multiple `rr replay` runs.
+So if you run muliple sessions of `rr replay` on the same process recording, all of your log messages will be collected together.
 Use `set logfile <filename>` to switch to a different file.

 Finally, there's a simple `pp` command, where `pp foo` is equivalent to `python print(foo)`.